 Gasoline is extremely flammable and can be explosive under certain conditions.
+Always stop the engine and do not smoke.
 Make sure the area is well-ventilated and free from any source of flame or sparks; this includes any appliance with a pilot light.
-Do not smoke.